PublicisSapient/PSknowHOW/mongodb/README.md

 ### Custom mongo image

-base image is mongo:4.4.1-bionic which is comapetatively large in size with unused mongo libraries like mongostat, mongoimport which we dont use offten so removed it
+base image is mongo:4.4.1-bionic which is large in size with unused mongo libraries like mongostat, mongoimport, mongoexport which we dont use offten so removed it
-Made custom image from mongo:4.4.1-bionic by removing unused libraries and pushed to DockerHUB with name ***
+Made custom image from mongo:4.4.1-bionic with name psknowhow/mongo-base:4.4.1-bionic

 ### How to build Custom Mongo image